Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

 be, but don't worry!
 You can follow these steps and get your branch up to date quickly.

+For a full explanation you can watch [this video](https://www.youtube.com/watch?v=I0hUvy7SW6M).
+She shows an example and explains the whole process really well.

 To do this you will need to run some commands in a terminal.
 VS Code has one you can access or you can use your system's terminal emulator (Windows Terminal on Windows 10+ or Terminal on OS X).

 1. Ensure your local main is up to date.